 There’s this unspoken pressure within the black community to present a “respectable” image of blackness at all times.
 And I get that.
 We want to be represented, we want to be valued, and we want to be seen as human, and when we know that we as a race are being denigrated for whatever reason, we want to push back against that.
 But that’s bullshit.
 Here’s why.

 It’s ironic that while women are constantly bombarded with attacks on abortion rights, our society and economic system provide virtually no support for women when they decide to have children.
 The reality is that the average American woman faces policies, practices, attitudes, and health barriers that make motherhood incredibly difficult.
 Here are four examples.

 Anger is often an important part of pushing back on normalized oppression.
-But eventually, I realized that the anger I had been carrying had become toxic to myself.
-So I chose to stop focusing on my anger and instead focus on taking steps to stand up for myself.
-Here are five ways that you can work toward that choice, too.
+But eventually, the author of this article realized that the anger she had been carrying had become toxic to herself.
+So she chose to stop focusing on her anger and instead focus on taking steps to stand up for herself.
+Here are five ways she got on top of her anger that may work for you too.

 As many of us do every year around this time, I got some invites to attend Pride Parades, wear my “gayest outfit” for bar/club crawls, and just “come out and celebrate!”
 I couldn’t put my finger on it, but somehow I was not motivated to go.
 What exactly are we proud of and celebrating?
 And on the flipside, what do we have left to tackle in the movement?

 About one year ago, I lost my job.
 The 6 months it took me to find a new position changed me, and maybe more importantly, it informed my feminism.
 It also brought me face-to-face with my own privilege.
 Having a “career” instead of a “job” is a privilege.
 Benefits, health insurance, and a living wage are all privileges, too – and I no longer take them for granted.